Gender pay gap

 Does the council not already undertake equal pay reviews?

-Being committed to promoting equality of opportunity for our workforce and tackling workplace exclusion is important to achieving our vision and values.
-In support of this the council have been voluntarily undertaking equal pay reviews since 2007.
-Equal pay reviews, however, were superseded by the requirement placed upon the council to undertake mandatory gender pay gap reporting.
+Promoting equality of opportunity for our workforce and tackling workplace exclusion is important to achieving our vision and values.
+In support of this, we've been voluntarily undertaking equal pay reviews since 2007.

 What's the difference between equal pay and gender pay?